 • Avoid using artificial nipples and pacifiers.

 • If at all possible, avoid using any supplements.

 • A Nipple shield may be needed if your baby has trouble latching on.
 It should only be used for short periods of time.

 • Use breast massage to stimulate let down and help for lymphatic drainage and use breast compressions during breastfeeding to help the flow of milk.

 • Mom should ensure that her breast pump flange is fitted to her size.
 She can also pump a little milk before a feeding to soften the breast for easier latching on.

 • Mom should drink enough water to keep hydrated; this will prevent engorgement and mastitis.

 • Symptoms of engorgement can be safely treated with Danzen and Bromelain/Trypsin complex anti-inflammatory medication.

-• Apply a warm face cloth to the breast just before feeding to help the milk flow.
+• Apply a warm face cloth to the breast, just before feeding to help with milk flow.

 • Apply a cold compress to the breast after feeding to decrease pain and swelling.